fortythreesam/FourthYearProject/report/report.md

 ### 3.1 Design Overview

 As shown in the previous section, the main design for this project is split across the various aspects required to build an EA.
 The bulk of the work will be in implementing the evaluate function.
 The student will use python and a number of supporting libraries in order to achieve this.
-Prior to the EA running, the image dataset is generated.
+Prior to the EA running, the image data set is generated.

 ### 3.2 Image Dataset

-The image dataset is held in a custom object.
+The image data set is held in a custom object.
 It will maintain a copy of the original image, the noisy image and the weak texture patch mask.
 Since the generation of the weak texture patch also estimates the noise level it stores this as well to use when evaluating the result.
-It also provides functionality to reload the dataset and set the level of noise that's applied.
+It also provides functionality to reload the data set and set the level of noise that's applied.

 ### 3.3 The Evaluate Function

-This step in the EA comprises of 3 basic steps.
+This step in the EA comprises 3 basic steps.
 Firstly, it takes the individual bit string and decodes it, mapping it to the actions required to be taken out.
 Next, the denoising filters are applied to copies of the noisy image.
 The texture patches are extracted using the mask that was previously generated.
 The extracted denoised images are then recombined to give the full image.
 Finally, the third step is to return a value as the fitness of the individual.
 This function will be one of the four evaluation functions outlined previously.
 Doing this allows for experimentation with optimizing the result to different evaluation metrics.

 #### 3.3.1 Individual Decoding